Andrew Benintendi Player Props: White Sox vs. Brewers

-The Chicago White Sox, including Andrew Benintendi (.184 slugging percentage in past 10 games, including no home run), battle starting pitcher Brandon Woodruff and the Milwaukee Brewers at Guaranteed Rate Field, Saturday at 7:15 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.158 batting average in his past 10 games), battle starting pitcher Freddy Peralta and the Milwaukee Brewers at Guaranteed Rate Field, Sunday at 2:10 PM ET.

 Andrew Benintendi Game Info & Props vs. the Brewers